Sachinyadav02/JavaScript-Notes/Object.md

 console.log(obj);                // Output : { name: 'Scahin', stidentID: '123', email: 'mail4sachinyadav@gmail.com', isLogin: true }
 ```

-## How to store Symbol on Object ??
+## How to store Symbol in Object ??

 It is store by symbol key word.